 According to this study, depressed people dream more because they really struggle to cope with reality while they are awake.
 So their brains try to work through their problems while they are asleep.
-This in turn leaves them feeling tired and drained when they wake up, because they didn’t get enough restorative sleep during the night.
+This, in turn, leaves them feeling tired and drained when they wake up because they didn’t get enough restorative sleep during the night.
 And so the cycle continues.
 It just becomes worse and worse for these poor people.
 They feel bad during the day, then they have bad dreams at night.
-When they wake up, they have to deal with the bad dreams and with what they perceive as the bad reality.
+When they wake up, they have to deal with the bad dreams and with what they perceive as a bad reality.

 But there is hope!

 The Clinical Depression website says that people suffering from depression can successfully beat it!
-One of the methods to counteract depression is to wake up every time you start dreaming.
-Now this is not a simple matter and it requires intimate knowledge about your sleeping patters.
+One of the methods to counteract depression is to wake up every time you start to dream.
+Now, this is not a simple matter and it requires intimate knowledge about your sleeping patterns.
 Ideally, this kind of treatment should take place under supervision of sleep experts that can monitor your brainwaves and make sure you wake up at the right time.

-Another way to fight the depression is to relax during the day.
-And this is also easier said than done.
+Another way to fight depression is to relax during the day.
+Once more, this is also easier said than done.
 With a busy work schedule, finding time to really relax is not always easy.
-But try to work it onto your busy schedule anyway.
+But try to work it into your busy schedule anyway.
 Go for a spa treatment or roll out a yoga mat in your lunch hour, put some relaxing music on and just stretch out your body and breathe deeply.
 Try not to focus on your bad dreams or workload.
 Just focus on breathing and on the music.

 So, does dreaming influence the quality of our sleep?

 What do you guys think?
-Do you think dreaming influences the quality of our sleep?
+Do you think dreams influence the quality of our sleep?
 I sure do!
-Dreaming too much can have a negative effect on us.
+When we dream too much it can have a negative effect on us.
 But then, not dreaming enough can also be bad for us!
 So we have to get the balance just right.

 There are some sleep experts that say we can determine what we dream.
 Or to an extent, at least.
 They say that, before you go to sleep, you should think of whatever it is you want to dream about.
 Try to create a picture that describes what you want to dream about in your mind.
 Now fix this picture in your head and try to make sure that it is the last thing you think about when you fall asleep.
 According to these sleep experts, that gives you a fair chance of dreaming what you want to dream.